sdr-enthusiasts/docker-vesselalert/README.md

 ## Acknowledgements

-Without the help, advice, testing, and kicking the tires of these people, things wouldn't have happened:
+Without the help, advice, testing, and kicking the tires of these people, things wouldn't have been possible.
+In random order:

 - [@jvde-github](https://github.com/jvde-github) for his advice and help.
 He's also the author of [AIS-Catcher](https://github.com/jvde-github/AIS-catcher), which is a prerequisite for this container to work
+- [@wiedehopf](https://github.com/wiedehopf) for his continous help, advice, and expertise
 - [@kevinelliott](https://github.com/kevinelliott) for his help during the design phase of the project, and to bounce ideas of
 - [@dziban303](https://github.com/dziban303) for his help testing the early releases and providing feedback
 - [@JohnEx](https://github.com/Johnex) for his ideas, research, testing, and feedback